4lkaid/pantheon/README.md

     ```bash
     # Ensure that `sqlx-cli` is installed.
 You can install it using the following command:
     cargo install sqlx-cli

     # Ensure the database connection information is properly configured in the `.env` file.
     DATABASE_URL=postgres://username:password@host/database

+    # Create the database at DATABASE_URL:
+    sqlx database create

     # Execute the data migration command to set up the database tables:
     sqlx migrate run
     ```